mim-uw/eXplainableMachineLearning-2025/Homeworks/HW1/README.md

 ## Task 2

-For this homework, train models on one of a dataset from https://github.com/ahxt/fair_fairness_benchmark/:
+For this homework, train few models on a selected dataset from https://github.com/ahxt/fair_fairness_benchmark/:

 Prepare a knitr/jupiter notebook with the following points.
-Submit your results on GitHub to the directory `Homeworks/HW6`.
+Submit your results on GitHub to the directory `Homeworks/HW1`.

 1. Train a model for the selected dataset.
 2. For the selected protected attribute (age, gender, race) calculate the following fairness coefficients: Statistical parity, Equal opportunity, Predictive parity.
-3. Train another model (different hyperparameters, feature transformations etc.) and see how the coefficients Statistical parity, Equal opportunity, Predictive parity behave for it.
+3. Train another model (different hyperparameters, feature transformations etc., different family of models) and see how the coefficients Statistical parity, Equal opportunity, Predictive parity behave for it.
+Are they different/similar?
-4. Apply the selected bias mitigation technique on the first model.
-Check how Statistical parity, Equal opportunity, Predictive parity coefficients behave after this correction.
+4. Apply the selected bias mitigation technique (like data balancing) on the first model.
+Check how Statistical parity, Equal opportunity, Predictive parity coefficients behave after this mittigation.
 5. Compare the quality (performance) of the three models with their fairness coefficients.
-Is there any correlation?
+Is there any correlation/trade off?
 6. !
 COMMENT on the results obtained in (2)-(5)

+## Alternative task

+Alternative homework

+If you prefer proving theorems instead of calculations, then instead of the above assignments, you can prove that except for trivial situations (independence between a decision with a group), no two of the three fairness equalities
+(demographic parity, equal opportunity, predictive rate parity) can occur simultaneously.

 ## **Important note:**